Moorish architecture: The Berber Empires (11th–13th centuries)

-The late 11th century saw the significant advance of Christian kingdoms into Muslim al-Andalus, particularly with the fall of Toledo to Alfonso VI of Castile in 1085, and the rise of major Berber empires originating in Morocco.
+The late 11th century saw the significant advance of Christian kingdoms into Muslim al-Andalus, particularly with the fall of Toledo to Alfonso VI of Castile in 1085, and the rise of major Berber empires originating in northwestern Africa.
 The latter included first the Almoravids (11th–12th centuries) and then the Almohads (12th–13th centuries), both of whom created empires that stretched across large parts of western and northern Africa and took over the remaining Muslim territories of al-Andalus in Europe.
-This period is considered one of the most formative stages of Moorish architecture in al-Andalus and especially in the Maghreb, establishing many of the forms and motifs that were refined in subsequent centuries.
-The two empires were responsible for establishing a new imperial capital at Marrakesh in Morocco and the Almohads also began construction of a monumental capital in Rabat.
-The Almoravids adopted the architectural developments of al-Andalus, such as the complex interlacing arches of the Great Mosque in Cordoba and of the Aljaferia palace in Zaragoza, while also introducing new ornamental techniques from the east such as muqarnas.
-Stucco-carved decoration, which would become much more elaborate in subsequent periods, began to appear more and more as part of these compositions.
+Both empires had their capital at Marrakesh, which was founded by the Almoravids in the second half of the 11th century.
+This period is one of the most formative stages of architecture in al-Andalus and the Maghreb, establishing many of the forms and motifs that were refined in subsequent centuries.